 Please contact the insurance administrator for advice before you travel.

 You can contact the Helpdesk on 0800 486 004 or read the answers to FAQ’s.

 The University of Otago insurance administrator is also available for help you with any questions you may have.
-Office opening hours for 2017 are Monday to Friday between 10.00am and 4.00pm.
+Office opening hours are Monday to Friday between 10.00am and 4.00pm.

 University of Otago

 90 Union Place East

 Tel: 64 3 479 8582

 Fax: 64 3 479 8367